anasancho/anasancho.github.io/README.md

 ## https://anasancho.github.io/.
 <b> Programmers are wizards—  turning coffee into code. </b> <p></p>
 <i> The best knowledge which can’t be taught, comes from working on something of your own. </i>
+Programming is not just for engineers /Sketching materials and tools is necessary for the development of ideas : It is possible to create different kinds of programming languages and environments that engage people with visual and spatial minds beyond  math or the technical approach.

 Programming depends on our capacity to question rather than assume something is just because :  "Common sense isn't always common practice"
 For more on <b> New Technology or VR/AR/XR/MR - IMMERSIVE NARRATIVES hardware : </b>